About the Department

 Approximately 20 MAPSS students concentrate in Psychology each year.
 MAPSS works closely with those students to help them secure lab placements in the Psychology department, Comparative Human Development, the Booth School of Business, the School of Social Service Administration, and the UChicago Hospitals.
 Many begin that lab work the summer before they matriculate into MAPSS.

-Dr. Samantha Peishan Fan, Assistant Director of MAPSS and Earl S Johnson Instructor in Psychology, advises MAPSS students on lab placements, course selections, faculty advisors, and MA thesis projects.
+Dr. Samantha Peishan Fan, Assistant Director of MAPSS and Lecturer in Psychology, advises MAPSS students on lab placements, course selections, faculty advisors, and MA thesis projects.
 She is an expert in social and developmental psychology and teaches courses on data analysis and experimental research design.
 Recent MAPSS graduates who have gone on for the Psychology PhD at the University of Wisconsin-Madison, UChicago, and Minnesota, to name a few.

 PSYC 40300.
 Advanced Topics in Biological Psychology.
 What are the relations between mind and brain?
 How do brains regulate mental, behavioral, and hormonal processes; and how do these influence brain organization and activity?
 This course provides an introduction to the anatomy, physiology, and chemistry of the brain; their changes in response to the experiential and sociocultural environment; and their relation to perception, attention, behavior, action, motivation, and emotion.

 PSYC 40450.
 Topics in Cognition Seminar-1.
 Broadly speaking, this workshop will address fundamental topics in cognitive psychology such as attention, memory, learning, problem-solving, and language.
 One unique aspect of this workshop is that we will not only explore topics central to the study of cognition, but we will also explore how the study of cognitive psychology can be used to enhance human potential and performance in a variety of contexts.
 These contexts range from an exploration of optimal teaching practices to enhance the acquisition of mathematical knowledge in the classroom, to issues regarding how individuals communicate best to foster the optimal exchange of information in, for instance, medical settings, to the optimal strategies older adults can use to help stave off the deleterious effects of aging on cognitive functioning and the performance of everyday activities.